Reasons For Exonerations In Buffalo, New York

 Please note that often there are multiple reasons for an exoneration and some of the reasons overlap.

-The Dietrich Law Firm P.C. is recognized as a Best Law Firm of America and our team strives daily to provide the highest level of legal representation to the people of Western New York.
+The Dietrich Law Firm P.C.'s team strives daily to provide the highest level of legal representation to the people of Western New York.
 Countless men and women have been robbed of their youth, time with their families and loved ones, their careers and their lives by wrongful convictions.
 Regretfully, thousands of people are still locked up for crimes they did not commit.
 After your exoneration, our wrongful conviction attorneys in Buffalo, New York will take immediate action to investigate your wrongful conviction and file a claim to preserve your right to compensation.
 Contact us today at 716-839-3939 so that we can help you!

 In 2017, New York had the fourth most exonerations in the country.
 On average, victims of wrongful convictions spent over 10 years in prison before their convictions were overturned.
 Fortunately, New York State has statutes that permit victims of wrongful convictions to seek compensation for any damages suffered as a result of their wrongful imprisonment.
 For instance, New York’s wrongful conviction recovery statute, which is commonly referred to as Section 8-b of the New York Court of Claims Act, provides legal remedies for victims of injustice in the criminal justice system.
 Research conducted by the NRE shows that exonerees receive roughly $69,000 for each year they were locked up.
 While those who prevail in lawsuits recover a median payout of approximately $300,000 for each year behind bars.
 Please note that these are rough approximations.
 The actual amount an exoneree is entitled to varies on a case-by-case basis.
 Call Jed Dietrich, Esq. today at 716-839-3939 for your free consultation and case evaluation.